dsobral/ADER/material/SingleCell_draft.md

 ## LO XX: Use Drop-seq tools to obtain an UMI count matrix

-While `cellranger count` is a self-contained pipeline that automates all the steps necessary to obtain the *UMI* count matrix and works well with datasets obtained from the Chromium platform, a number of alternative pipelines exist that allow greater flexibility in the analysis, such as [Drop-seq tools](http://mccarrolllab.com/dropseq/) and [UMI tools]().
+While `cellranger count` is a self-contained pipeline that automates all the steps necessary to obtain the *UMI* count matrix, it was designed to work with datasets obtained exclusively from the Chromium platform.
+To work with datasets obtained with other single-cell methods greater flexibility is needed.
+For this a number of alternative pipelines are available that allow greater flexibility in the analysis, such as [Drop-seq tools](http://mccarrolllab.com/dropseq/) and [UMI tools](https://github.com/CGATOxford/UMI-tools).

+Here we will use Drop-seq tools to obtain an UMI count matrix using a lung scRNA-seq from the Mouse Cell Atlas study ([Han, Xiaoping, et al. "Mapping the mouse cell atlas by Microwell-seq."
+Cell 172.5 (2018)](https://doi.org/10.1016/j.cell.2018.02.001)).

+*Note: In this part of the tutorial we will use a subset of 1M reads from the original dataset.
+Running the commands below on the full dataset would take approximately 4h30m on a workstation with at least 4 cores and 16Gb of RAM.*

 **Task**: Run the following commands, one at a time, to obtain the UMI count matrix using the Drop-seq tools pipeline.
 Take time to inspect and understand the output of each step.